garden-io/garden/docs/reference/action-types/Test/conftest.md

 By default, the directory where the action is defined is used as the source for the build context.

+You can override the directory that is used for the build context by setting `source.path`.

-You can override this by setting either `source.path` to another (POSIX-style) path relative to the action source directory, or `source.repository` to get the source from an external repository.
+You can use `source.repository` to get the source from an external repository.
+For more information on remote actions, please refer to the [Remote Sources guide](https://docs.garden.io/advanced/using-remote-sources).

-If using `source.path`, you must make sure the target path is in a git repository.

-For `source.repository` behavior, please refer to the [Remote Sources guide](https://docs.garden.io/advanced/using-remote-sources).

 | Type     | Required |
 | -------- | -------- |